 Then, I decided to go back overseas—this time, all by my lonesome—at the impressionable age of 20, to backpack around Western Europe before my semester in Scotland at the University of Edinburgh.
 I remember that first night in an attic hostel room in London, bawling my eyes out.
 I’d never felt so alone, suddenly didn’t understand why I wanted to go at this solo, why I didn’t just book a group tour like I’d come to find so many of my peers did as a way to explore unfamiliar territory.

-For the next six weeks, I flitted from city to city, tagging along with groups of travelers I’d meet on buses, in hostels, many of them traveling on tours with Contiki and other big travel brands.
+For the next six weeks, I flitted from city to city, tagging along with groups of travelers I’d meet on buses, in hostels, many of them doing the group travel thing on tours with Contiki and other big travel brands.
 I envied them.
 I learned that while solo travel is indeed character-building, the extrovert in me simply needed companions.

 While I don’t regret that character-building semester abroad, subsequent travels in groups and tours have been every bit as rewarding and I often think the ease of hopping on a plane that globalization has granted us—and perhaps reading so many blogs written by people who have eschewed a cubicle life for one of permanent travel—have instilled this societal pressure for travelers to be brave, be bold, to go outside their comfort zone, to travel alone.
 Your travels aren’t as meaningful unless there are challenges to overcome and they’re riddled with the stress and turmoil that often accompanies solo travel, right?
 WRONG.
 So, so wrong.